odecampos33/hackbio-cancer-internship/Stage 3"/README.md

 More info about enriched pathways for down and up regulated genes can be found [here](enrichment/Down%20regulated%20enrichment%20Biological%20Processes.csv) and [here](enrichment/Upregulated%20enrichment%20GO%20Biological%20Process.csv)

-#### **Molecular Function**
+### **Molecular Function**

+- Upregulated genes: Involved in processes such as cell division, mitotic regulation, and differentiation (Fig 4).
+- Downregulated genes: Associated with muscle development, contraction, and signaling pathways (Fig 5).

 Figure 4 and 5 show the molecular functions these gene products play in the human organism.
-Other molecular functions for [downregulated genes](enrichment/Down%20regulated%20enrichment%20GO%20Molecular%20function.csv) and [upregulated](enrichment/Upregulated%20enrichment%20GO%20Molecular%20Function.csv)
+Other molecular functions for [downregulated genes](enrichment/Down%20regulated%20enrichment%20GO%20Molecular%20function.csv) and [upregulated genes](enrichment/Upregulated%20enrichment%20GO%20Molecular%20Function.csv)

 ![upregulated_molecular_function](enrichment/upgene_molec_func.png)